nandzor/motip-reid-detection/README.md

 - Use smaller YOLOv8 model (nano instead of small/medium)
 - Reduce video resolution
 - Close other browser tabs
-- Use modern browser with WebAssembly support
+- Use modern browser with WebAssembly support (Chrome/Edge recommended for SIMD support)
+- Ensure hardware concurrency is available for multi-threading (check browser console for thread count)
+- The system automatically uses SIMD if available (Chrome/Edge browsers)

 ## 🔐 Security Notes